axa-ch-webhub-cloud/pattern-library/src/components/30-organisms/modal/README.md

 ### small

 if `small`is set to true, it has the `small` size and sets the `max-width` attribute to 500px.

+### no header

+if `noheader` is set to true, the modal will be displayed without header and padding of the root element.

 ## onClose / axa-close